TIPM Test/Bypass Cable (Mini-Blade Fuses)

 Our custom TIPM test/bypass cables are an inexpensive solution to test and bypass faulty fuel pump relay problems on many 2007 and newer Dodge/Jeep/Chrysler/VW vehicles.
 See our applicable vehicle chart below to confirm your vehicle year/make/model.
 Fuel pump relays are soldered to one of six circuit boards located deep inside your fuse box, so they are very difficult to access and change.
-Our cables work by providing power to the fuel pump from an alternate power source (the rear 20A cigarette lighter circuit M25), which permits the vehicle to start when a defective fuel pump relay is present.
-Users simply need to plug their cable into two circuits and optionally attach an alligator clip to chassis ground.
-The onboard LED on our Standard Cable always lights if the fuel pump is powered up.
-Our cables also permit the fuel pump to be powered on when the vehicle is off, which often allows you to narrow down the problem to the TIPM by eliminating the fuel pump as a problem area.
-But the most common use of this cable is to bypass the problem and continue during as you normally would, without spending $1000+ on a new TIPM from your dealer.
+Our cables work by providing power to the fuel pump from an alternate power source (the M37 run/start fuse slot), which permits the vehicle to start when a defective fuel pump relay is present.
+Users simply need to plug their cable into two fuse slots and optionally attach an alligator clip to chassis ground if any testing is desired.
+The onboard LED on our Standard Cable always lights if the fuel pump is powered on.
+Our cables also permit the fuel pump to be powered on when the vehicle is off, which often allows you to narrow down the problem to the TIPM by eliminating the fuel pump as the problem.
+But the most common use of this cable is to bypass the problem and continue driving as you normally would, without spending $1000+ on a new TIPM from your dealer.
+We invented this cable in 2014 and tens of thousands are in use around the world.

-We're currently testing a configuration that uses the M37 fuse slot in bypass mode, which should resolve low battery voltage or cold weather starting problems that a very small percentage of existing users of this cable may experience in the winter.
+We're now using a configuration that uses the M37 fuse slot in bypass mode, which should resolve low battery voltage or cold weather starting problems that a very small percentage of existing users of this cable may experience in the winter when connecting between the older M7 left slot to M25 method.
 This is great news and we're exited to share it with everyone.

 Applicable Tested Vehicles for TIPM Test/Bypass Cables